MicrosoftDocs/dataexplorer-docs/data-explorer/data-share.md

 [![Azure Friday Video.](https://img.youtube.com/vi/Q3MJv90PegE/0.jpg)](https://www.youtube.com/watch?v=Q3MJv90PegE?&autoplay=1)

-Azure Data Explorer decouples the storage and compute which allows customers to run multiple compute (read-only) instances on the same underlying storage.
+Azure Data Explorer decouples storage and compute, which allows customers to run multiple compute (read-only) instances on the same underlying storage.
 You can attach a database as a [follower database](follower.md), which is a read-only database on a remote cluster.

 ## Configure data sharing